-The following is a sample of the system function components available in PSoC Creator for the CY8C32 family.
-The exact amount of hardware resources (UDBs, routing, RAM, flash) used by a component varies with the features selected in PSoC Creator for the component.
+The following is a sample of the system function components available in PSoC Creator for the CY8C34 family.
+The exact amount of hardware resources (UDBs, SC/CT blocks, routing, RAM, flash) used by a component varies with the features selected in PSoC Creator for the component.